-Undergraduate students at WCU are invited to submit their original work to the annual LitFest Creative Writing Competition.
-Winners in each genre receive a $250 prize (runners-up receive $50), publication in Nomad, and a chance to read at the Spring Literary Festival.
+Undergraduate students may submit creative writing and visual art for the LitFest Creative Writing Competition and the Water Works Creative Competition.
+Winners and runners-up in each genre will receive a cash prize, publication in Nomad, and a chance to read at the Spring Literary Festival.

-Submit up to three poems to email@example.com
+Submit up to three poems firstname.lastname@example.org.

 Submit a short story of up to 2000 words email@example.com.